hackletloose/hall-banenforce/README.md

 - Checks player after a few days again, if profile is private (customizable in settings)
 - Customizable messages
 - Customizable Banlist
+- Able to whitelist player with a flag in CRCON

 ## Requirements
 - CRCON Tool